Nanotechnology in Medicine

 In a bulletin published August 9, 2012, the CDC reported that based on data collected by the national Gonococcal Isolate Surveillance Project, it no longer recommends the oral drug cephalosporin cefixime as a first-line treatment for gonorrhea infections.
 In short, enough cases were reported that this drug was no longer effective for the CDC to pull its recommendation.
 That leaves only one available drug, ceftriaxone.

 So what’s going on here and what does it mean?
 Well, start with the fact that gonorrhea is the second most common sexually transmitted diseases affecting 62 million people each year (about 750,000 in the United States).
+You know you can easily cure your porn addiction by learning from pornaddiction.help.
 Continue Reading

 One of the most promising approaches to treat breast cancer is to target the tumor cells directly, through the use of T-DM1.
 This targeted therapy has two related advantages – it focuses the treatment on the cancer itself, and it reduces the side effects caused by collateral damage from the treatment.